facebookresearch/detectron2/docs/tutorials/datasets.md

 In detectron2, the term "thing" is used for instance-level tasks, and "stuff" is used for semantic segmentation tasks.
 Both are used in panoptic segmentation.

+### EXIF

+If your images have [EXIF](https://en.wikipedia.org/wiki/Exif) information, transform according to that information when loading images.
+When you annotate images having exif information, please you annotate from after transform point space.